tylertitsworth/5th-age-srd/Classes/Rogue.md

 Shadow

 **Effect:** You summon a gloved, floating hand of shadow matter.
 As a quick action, you can order the hand to carry and manipulate objects or extinguish torches.
 As a standard action, it can choke or punch people.
-It uses your Dexterity for attack and damage, has a d4 damage die, and deals negative energy damage.
+It uses your Dexterity for attack and damage, has a d4 damage die, and deals necrotic damage.
 The hand stays until the end of the battle or scene.
 The hand has your defenses, and hit points equal to twice your level.
-It ignores any damage except force and holy damage.
+It ignores any damage except force and radiant damage.

 #### Champion Feat